astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 The `SQLCheckOperator` returns a single row from a provided SQL query and checks to see if any of the returned values in that row are `False`.
 If any values are `False`, the task fails.
 This operator allows a great deal of flexibility in checking:

-- A specific, single column value
+- A specific, single column value.
-- Part of or an entire row compared to a known set of values
+- Part of or an entire row compared to a known set of values.
-- NULLs and types
+- NULLs and types.
-- Specific calculations like `SUM`s or `AGG`s
+- Specific calculations like `SUM`s or `AGG`s.
-- The results of any other function that can be written as a SQL query
+- The results of any other function that can be written as a SQL query.

 The following code snippet shows you how to use the operator in a DAG: